jackson-nestelroad/battler/fxlang.md

 Most often, an event needs to trigger globally and run all associated event callbacks.
 In this case, some special things happen during the evaluation:

-1. All active effects for the scope of the event (i.e., target of the applying effect, which can be a Mon, side, or the whole battle field) are collected.
+1. All active effects for the scope of the event (i.e., target of the applying effect, which can be a Mon, side, or the whole battlefield) are collected.
-1. The active effects are filtered based on whether or not they have a callback for the triggering event.
+1. The active effects are filtered based on if they have a callback for the triggering event.
 1. The event callbacks are speed sorted (lower order first, then higher priority first, then lower sub-order first).
 This involves using RNG to break ties.
 1. Callbacks are run under the evaluation context for the triggered event (i.e., a single Mon or an applying effect (which can also be an active move)).